feberts/game-server/README.md

 2. In this module, implement a class that is derived from `abstract_game.AbstractGame`.
 3. Override all the base class's methods.
 4. Add the new class to the list of games (`server/games.py`).
-5. Write a documentation for the new game.
+5. Write an API documentation for the new game.

 Notes: